 Whether it’s ignorance of the rules or life getting in the way, tenants breaking the lease early isn’t uncommon in the state of Texas.
 Regardless of the reason, breaking a lease agreement before the lease expires is a breach of contract, and that is never an issue to be taken lightly.

 As a landlord, you’re usually trying to find long-term tenants who will stick around and respect your property.
 However, things happen and you have to be prepared.
 The reasons to break a lease in Texas can be legally justified or not, but only legally justified reasons exempt former Texas tenants from needing to pay rent.

-We here at Bigham & Associates have written this article to help you learn everything you need to know about what happens when a lease is broken in Texas.
+We here at Bigham & Associates have written this article to help you learn everything you need to know about what happens when breaking a lease early under Texas law.

-- Subleasing or subletting the property when it’s against the terms of the lease.
+- Subleasing or subletting the rental unit when it’s against the terms of the lease.